Political Activities

 Distribution of Policy

-All students receive a copy of this policy electronically from the Dean of Students' office or designee, via the Student Handbook notification.
+All students receive a copy of this policy electronically from the Vice President for Student Life and Dean of Students' office or designee, via the Student Handbook notification.
 All recognized student organizations receive a copy of this policy electronically from the office of student involvement, via email.

-All employees receive a copy of this policy electronically from the College, which will be coordinated by the Communications Office, via email at the start of each academic year.
+All employees receive a copy of this policy electronically from the College via email at the start of each academic year.

 Reporting

-Questions on whether planned activities are consistent with the College's obligations to this policy should be addressed to the Dean of Students for students and student groups, and to the Dean of Faculty for faculty, academic departments, and all staff.
+Questions on whether planned activities are consistent with the College's obligations to this policy should be addressed to the Vice President for Student Life and Dean of Students for students, groups of students, and recognized student organizations; to the Provost and Dean of Faculty for faculty; and to the Vice President for Finance and Administration for all staff.
 Those individuals and their designees will interpret and apply these policies and guidelines in consultation.

 Policy Violations (if applicable)